khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 4. watershed_inst_segmentation (BS -> OS)
 5. cell_cnt_from_inst (OS -> CC)

 How do we go from this plan to actually code these steps?
-Subclassing :code:`SegProcess` is the recommended way (although one may argue we don't need OOP here).
-This means to create a subclass that defines the :code:`forward()` method, which takes arbitrary inputs and two optional parameters: cid and viewer_args.

-- cid specifies the subdirectory under the cache directory (set by the :code:`set_tmpdir` method of the base class) to save intermediate files.
-If not provided (:code:`cid=None`), then the cache will be saved in a temporary directory that will be removed when the CacheRootDirectory is closed.
-If provided, this cache file will persist.
-Within the :code:`forward()` method, you should use :code:`self.tmpdir.cache()` and :code:`self.tmpdir.cache_im()` to create cache files:
+For each step, we define a function :code:`process()`, which takes arbitrary inputs and one parameter: :code:`context_args`, which will contain keyed items as follows:

+- cache_url (str | RDirFileSystem, optional): Pointing to a directory to store the cached image; if not provided, then the image will be cached via dask's persist() and its loaded copy will be returned

+- storage_option (dict, optional): If provided, specifies the compression method to use for image chunks
+  - preferred_chunksize (tuple, optional): Re-chunk before save; this rechunking will be undone in load
+  - multiscale (int, optional): Specifies the number of downsampling levels on OME ZARR
+  - compressor (numcodecs.abc.Codec, optional): Compressor used to compress the chunks

+- viewer_args (dict, optional): If provided, an image will be displayed as a new layer in Napari viewer
+  - viewer (napari.Viewer, optional): Only display if a viewer is provided
+  - is_label (bool, optional): defaults to False; if True, use viewer's add_labels() instead of add_image() to display the array

+- layer_args (dict, optional): If provided, used along with viewer_args to specify add_image() kwargs

+- As a convention, :code:`context_args` contains :code:`cache_url` which is required only if the function needs some place to store intermediate results:

   .. code-block:: Python

-      class ExampleSegProcess(SegProcess):
-          async def forward(self, im, cptr: CachePointer, viewer: napari.Viewer = None): cache_path = cptr.subpath()
+      async def process(im, context_args: dict):
+          cache_url = context_args['cache_url']
+          query = tlfs.cdir_commit(cache_url)
           # in the case cache does not exists, cache_path.url is an empty path we can create a folder in:
-              if not cache_path.exists:
+          if not query.commit:
-                  os.makedirs(cache_path.url)
               result = compute_result(im)
-                  save(cache_path.url, result)
+              save(cache_url, result)
-              result = load(cache_path.url)
+          result = load(cache_url)
           return result

 - The :code:`viewer_args` parameter specifies the napari viewer to display the intermediate results.
 If not provided (:code:`viewer_args=None`), then no computation will be done to visualize the image.
 Within the forward() method, you